stephanie-ndulue/ENSE-855AT-Lab/5 - Wordpress Environment Setup/readme.txt

-A wordpress website based on a university student persona lookig for a co-op placement using plugins and site builders
+A wordpress website based on a university student persona looking for a co-op placement using plugins and site builders